 Moss Farm Road Stone Circle - 6.4 miles (Prehistoric Site)

-Nearest Accommodation to Glen Rosa Waterfall Walk:
+Nearest Holiday Cottages to Glen Rosa Waterfall Walk:

 Nearby accommodation is calculated 'as the crow flies' from Glen Rosa Waterfall Walk.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.